15 Best Books to Improve Mental Health in 2023

 Nowadays, the mental health of young people is of concern to the world.
 For young readers, reading novels can help to untie the knot.
 Reading provides a way to escape reality.

 Nowadays, there are many works written for young readers who have not yet grown up.
-These novels can help young people to solve the problems encountered in life, such as school bullying, drugs, social exclusion, and other issues.
+These novels can help young people solve the problems encountered in life, such as school bullying, drugs, social exclusion, and other issues.

-Here we recommend 15 Best Books to Improve Mental Health in 2023.
+Here we recommend 15 Best Books to Improve Mental Health in 2024

 1. The Body Keeps the Score